Alfresco/docs-alfresco/content-services/6.2/admin/securing-html-transforms.md

 ### Deploying configuration

-You have two options for this, either deploy directly to the Alfresco Repository or deploy configuration to the Transform Router.
+You have two options for this, either deploy directly to the Alfresco Repository or deploy the configuration to the Transform Router.

 #### Deploy new configuration to Alfresco Repository